crisis-cadres/book/chapters/housing.md

 ### Hidden Dwellings

 Camouflaged homes that blend into the landscape or existing structures avoid unwanted attention.
 This might involve earth-sheltered homes on rural land or, more audaciously, tiny houses or modular units concealed within unassuming structures like barns, warehouses, or even large commercial greenhouses.
+Vehicle sharing becomes essential here, as an overabundance of cars betrays the presence of multiple residents.

 ### Leveraging Loopholes